be-wake/AndroidExamples/README.md

-# 30daysofAndroid

-I am starting a challenge for making parts of android app every four days of week
+I am creating a document for android in which there will be example/code of every method,functionalities and properties of every view ,buttons, layouts and everything.